-The Planning Commission holds their regular meeting at 7 p.m on the 3rd Wednesday of each month and a workshop meeting at 7 p.m. on the 1st Wednesday of each month.
-Please check township calendar for changes.
+The Planning Commission holds its regular meeting at 7 p.m on the 3rd Wednesday of each month and a workshop meeting at 7 p.m. on the 1st Wednesday of each month.
+Please check the township calendar for changes.

 The MPC and the Planning Commission

 The Municipal Planning Code (MPC) through Section 201 gives the governing body of any municipality the power to create or abolish, by ordinance, a planning commission or planning department, or both.
 The ordinance specifies the powers and duties conferred on planning agencies by this act.

 Membership.
 All of the members of the planning commission shall be residents of the municipality.
 The Township Planning Commission has seven members.
 Residents interested in joining the commission when an opening is available can apply here.

 Section 209.1 of the MPC states the Powers and Duties of a Planning Agency as such;

 - (a) The planning agency shall at the request of the governing body have the power and shall be required to: